BASI Second Language Test

 Can you help?

 Yes.
 If you would like to take your second language test in French, then I can help.
 I have specially designed my French Language for Ski Instructors course to help prepare you for the second language test.
 It is a 10-week long course covering meeting your clients, ski equipment, teaching beginners to ski and safety.
-The course is running again in Summer 2024.
+The next course start date is in January 2025.

 Continue after the exam